 Surpassing the need to scream ‘We found it!’ is probably one of the hardest things I’ve had to do.
 I had just spent the last hour trekking through the wild African bush, fast enough to keep up with the guide, not too fast to create too much disturbance.
 Ducking low hanging trees, looking behind to check our small group was still together and every so often being surprised by a lovely sharp acacia branch brushing swiftly across my arms.
 Wounds that I endured with pleasure as I eagerly carried on to reach this moment.

-Only a few minutes in and the sun started to fall behind the granite rocks, we knew our moment was over and we had to act fast to get back to the truck.
+We had stopped only a few minutes before the sun started to fall behind the granite rock formations, we knew our moment was over and we had to act fast to get back to the truck.
 Here in the midst of winter, as the sun set, the temperature too dropped almost in perfect harmony.

-Our guide Andy piled us into the car, ‘closing up the jeep’ as the cold winds started.
-The five of us shuffled close for warmth as the final door shut and we were plunged into blackness.
+Our guide Andy piled us into the car, ‘closing up the jeep’ as the cold winds started, hinting at a surprise as we headed back.
+The five of us shuffled close for warmth as the final door shut and we were plunged into pitch black.

 Every road bump seemed rougher in the dark.
 All excited talk about the afternoon’s adventure started to fade, as we realised the ride home was starting to feel longer.
 What was going on?
 We shouted through to the front, trying to get some answers.
 No reply.
 We tried again, in unison.
 No reply.
 The journey didn’t seem to end and every minute that passed felt longer as we all sat in silence.